Flag Day was horrible.

 and trampled on the streets of my country.

-And when it's by those whom I've served in battle -- it hurts.
+And when it's by those whom I've served in battle -- it hurts. <-- I THOUGHT YOU LIKED FREEDOM!?
+WHAT ABOUT FREEDOM OF SPEECH?

 But I shall overcome -- for I am strong. <--- NO YOU WON'T. YOU'RE JUST A SYMBOL!!
 SHUT UP!